Q1. What is the SA Live Music Club?

 Q6.
 How do I renew my membership and pay my subscription?

 Q7.
-I did the Weekend Warriors Program a few years ago, but let my Club membership lapse.
-I’d like to rejoin the Club.
-Do I have to do the Program again?
+I let my membership lapse and would like to rejoin the Club.
+Do I have to pay a joining fee?

-A. It depends on when you completed your Weekend Warriors Program Concert or joined the Club.
+A. It depends on when you joined or re-joined the Club.
 Your individual Membership Year will be one of the following:

 1 January – 31 December